Outreach Specialist AmeriCorps Member

 - Provide housing information and access to services to those on the streets and not engaged in care

-- Link/coordinate with supportive staff for housing resources
+- Link/coordinate with housing resources

 - Gather and disperse food and clothing donations to clients